mgiesen/project2context/README.md

    ```
 3. Find the generated `project-context.txt` in your project root

+## Requirements

+- Python 3.6 or higher
+- No additional packages required

 ## Configuration

 Edit these sets at the start of the script to customize: